Become a better medic. Join Today!

 Beyond drowning, exposure to aquatic environments can result in health conditions that are not seen elsewhere; the most tested of these are decompression sickness, nitrogen narcosis, and "squeeze" injuries.

 Decompression sickness "The Bends" occurs when a SCUBA diver descends to a significant depth and is forced to surface without appropriate decompression stops to allow for nitrogen that dissolves in the blood under high pressure to naturally and slowly percolate out of the blood.
-This results in gas bubbles forming in the circulation and joints causing an incredibly painful arthralgias and potentially life-threatening respiratory distress.
+This results in gas bubbles forming in the circulation and joints causing incredibly painful arthralgia and potentially life-threatening respiratory distress.